kjelloh/advent_of_code_2025/docs/scripts/scripts.md

  Wait!
 Some red tiles connect to its neighbours in a straight line (does NOT create a corner)!

- - At this stage I do not dare to propose we can ignore staright-line-red-tile-combos?
+ - At this stage I do not dare to propose we can ignore straight-line-red-tile-combos?
  - We may need intermediate red tiles to anchor a rectangle?

 So what operations do we need to implement?